 We offer both half-day and full-day outings in the Gunks.
-The half-days normally run from 9am until 1pm, or 2pm to 6pm; and the full-days 9am until 4pm to 5pm.
-We can adjust the times to work with your schedule - however, we prefer to start the half-days earlier to be sure there is space at the park.
+The half-days run from 9am until 12:30pm, or 1:30pm to 5pm; and the full-days 9am until 4pm.
+We can sometimes adjust the times to work with your schedule - however, we prefer to start the half-days earlier to be sure there is space at the park.
 We do not offer half-days on Saturdays.

 For ice climbing and other rock locations, we only offer full-days.
 In winter we prefer to meet earlier due to the limited amount of day light.
 Please be sure to check with your guide on where and at what time to meet.
 Normally, the days are about 7 to 8 hours long.